e-breuninger/terraform-provider-netbox/README.md

 In order to run the suite of unit tests, run `make test`.

-In order to run the full suite of Acceptance tests, run `make testacc`.
+In order to run the full suite of Acceptance tests, run `make docker-up testacc`.

 _Note:_ Acceptance tests create a docker compose stack on port 8001.